eseverett/CXLS_Interlocks_Docs/source/testing_documentation/Vault-1_laser.rst

 #.
 Disarm Vault-1 and the Pharos.

 #.
 See Laser Lab testing procedure for arming the Dira.
-   The laser warning module on Dira enclosure displays DANGER LASER ON.
+   The laser warning module on Dira enclosure displays :red:`DANGER LASER ON`.

 #.
 Change the Dira LASER ENCLOSURE INTERLOCK protocase INTERLOCK OVERRIDE key from INTERLOCK to OVERRIDE.
-   The STATUS LED remains green.
+   The STATUS LED remains :green:`green`.
 Change back to INTERLOCK.

 Administrative Override on the Dira Enclosure